Thomascountz/ctf_writeups/writeups/picoctf/forensics/tunn3l_v1s10n.md

 ![](attachments/tunn3l_v1s10n_false_flag.png)

 > **Note** The colors look a bit off.
 That's because bytes 11-14, the "image offset," should be the offset from beginning of file to the beginning of the bitmap data.
 In our case, the bitmap data begins at an offset of 14 + 40 bytes, the header and info header sizes respectively.
-This would put the offset at 54 bytes or `0x36`. [source](http://www.ece.ualberta.ca/~elliott/ee552/studentAppNotes/2003_w/misc/bmp_file_format/bmp_file_format.htm).
+This would put the offset at 54 bytes or `0x36`. [^2]

 ![](attachments/tunn3l_v1s10n_false_flag_correct_offset.png)

-Using `exiftool` on the uncorrupted file, we can observe the image resolution and file size discrepency.
+Using `exiftool` on the uncorrupted file, we can observe the image resolution and file size discrepancy.

 > **Note** In this version of exiftool, we get the File Size in `MiB` (Mebibytes) as default.
 (This is changed in the [version 12.42](https://exiftool.org/history.html), so instead we can use the `-n` flag to output the File Size in `B` (bytes))